reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 ```

 ## Create Execution Schedule
-One tiny but very important step in the above code is the `CreateExecutionSchedule()`, it performs a topological sort on the graph of nodes passed in (which is expected to form a DAG), scheduling them.
+One tiny but very important step in the above code is the `CreateExecutionSchedule()`, it performs a topological sort on the graph of nodes passed in (which is expected to form a `DAG`), then schedule them.
 If there are cycles or unconnected nodes present in the graph, an error will be output for each node that failed to be scheduled.
 The value is then stored in `Context.LinearExecutionList` for later use.

-The concept of DAG (Directed Acyclic Graph) is very important in computer science, it's a graph that has no cycles, which means you can't go from a node back to itself by following the edges.
+The concept of `DAG` (Directed Acyclic Graph) is very common in computer science, it's a graph that has no cycles, which means you can't go from a node back to itself by following the edges.
 This is very important in the blueprint graph, as it ensures that the logic is executed in a linear order, and there are no circular dependencies.

-For more information on DAG, you can check out the [DAG Wiki].
+For more information on `DAG`, you can check out the [DAG Wiki].

 ## Anatomy of CompileFunctions()
 ### Distinguish Skeleton Only Compile and Full Compile